 Bert De Munck is Professor at the History Department of the University of Antwerp, Belgium, teaching ‘History of the early modern period’, ‘Theory of historical knowledge’, and ‘Public history’.
 He is member of the Centre for Urban History at the same university and director of the Scientific Research Community (WOG) ‘Urban agency.
-The historical fabrication of the city as an object of study’ and of the interdiscplinary 'Urban Studies Institute'.
-While he has worked on apprenticeship, craft guilds, labour and social capital, his current research interests include the circulation of technical knowledge, guilds and civil society, urban governance, and conceptual and theoretical approaches to urban history and urban studies.
+The historical fabrication of the city as an object of study’ and of the interdisciplinary 'Urban Studies Institute'.
+While he has worked on apprenticeship, craft guilds, labour and social capital, his current research interests include the circulation of technical knowledge, guilds and civil society, repertoires of evaluation regarding products and skills, and conceptual and theoretical approaches to urban history and urban studies.

 A selected list of publications :